Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 “Now it's a little more challenging to get permission to both recruit within healthcare and get permission to go on-site.”

-So we haven't had any journey mapping projects since the pandemic has started.
+So we haven't had any journey mapping projects since the pandemic started.
 We are still determining how we can handle the logistics of getting that rich information without necessarily being able to be on-site, following a doctor around within the hospital setting.

 Journey mapping is not a one-person thing to do.
 Who is typically involved in the process?